Thursday, May 29, 2025

 • Exemptions: People working in strenuous jobs were exempt from fasting but still had to follow abstinence and other restrictions on certain days of the liturgical year.
 Those allowed to eat meat could have it only at one meal on days of abstinence.
 And even these working people had to follow the fasting rules on Ash Wednesday, Fridays and Holy Week.
 Interestingly, the exemptions for working people had only been in effect for five years at that time.
 The bishops had relaxed the rules in 1895.
 A March 3, 1900, issue of the Tampa Tribune also noted that those suffering illness, plus growing youth, pregnant and nursing women and the aged were also exempt.

 A few things haven't changed quite as much over the past 125 years.
 The holy season of Lent today -- as back then -- is a time of prayer, fasting and almsgiving.
 But in 1900, it was also a time of seclusion from the world and its amusements.
 Another issue of the Tampa paper in March 1900 cited club meetings, church gatherings and Red Cross work as acceptable social engagements during Lent.
-Non-observers would continue filling their social calendars with things like lunch at the yacht club and dances as the Tampa Bay Hotel.
+Non-observers could continue filling their social calendars with things like lunch at the yacht club and dances at the Tampa Bay Hotel.

 Without going into specifics - and aside from a dedicated prayer life - my modern-day Lenten fasting and almsgiving hardly measure up to those of yesteryear.
 I'm also reminded of the stricter fasting rules Muslims observe during Ramadan, although they, too, are allowed exemptions under certain conditions.